 Mobile devices – Grade E

 A damaged device with a damaged LCD that boots up and is operational.
-Apple devices must have a working Touch-ID.
+Apple devices must have a working Touch-ID and Face-ID.
 Removable batteries and back covers may be missing.

 Fault can be (one to many):

 - Extreme LCD fault (black screen, severe discoloration and/or screen burn, spots, lines, exposed or loose LCD, backlight issues for high-end devices).